 Langham hails from the Deep South, he tells me, though the accent needed no clarification.

 Throughout his childhood in Mobile, Alabama his grandfather, a lifelong merchant mariner, would take him fishing on the weekends.
-He credits these experiences as some of his earliest exposure to life on the water.
+He credits these experiences as his earliest exposure to life on the water.

 Already as a child, he was gripped by the dream of circumnavigation.
 At nap time, his bed was a ship that could carry him across vast oceans, his toy chests dinghies to take him to shore.